BattletechModders/ConcreteJungle/README.md

 * Remove turrets when you move more than N meters away / lose LoS to the building

-* Roll for trap, deploy X traps of a single type?
+* Ambushes should spawn a new lance on the team.

 * Need to store association of turret -> building in a stat for save loading purposes